 The School District had no unused line of credit or outstanding notes from direct borrowings and direct placements related to governmental activities as of June 30, 2022.
 In the event the entity is unable to make the principal and interest payments using proceeds from the Education Special Purpose Local Option Sales Tax (ESPLOST), the debt will be satisfied from a direct annual ad valorem tax levied upon all taxable property within the School District.
 Additional security is provided by the State of Georgia Intercept Program which allows for state appropriations entitled to the School District to be transferred to the Debt Service Account Custodian for the payment of debt.
-General obligation bonds are direct obligations and pledge the full faith and credit of the School District.

-Of the total amount originally authorized, \$1,170,000.00 remains unissued.
+Of the total amount originally authorized, \$2,890,000.00 remains unissued.
 General obligation bonds currently outstanding are as follows: